nzaker/ATOMAP/doc/install.rst

     pip install atomap

-To check everything is working correctly, go to the "HyperSpy WinPython Bundle" and start "Jupyter QtConsole".
+To check everything is working correctly, go to the "HyperSpy Bundle" and start "Jupyter Notebook".
-This will open a new window.
-In this window, run:
+This will open a web browser with the Jupyter environment.
+Press the "New" button (top right), and start a Python 3 Notebook.
+In the first cell, run the following commands (paste them, and press Shift + Enter).
+If you are having problems using it, `see the Jupyter Notebook guide <https://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb>`_.

 .. code-block:: python